Maintaining Peace in the Wake of Sibling Bullying

 Commit yourself to the emotional health and growth of your kids.
 Nourish a mindset in which you view your kids as learners without taking them as aggressors or victims.

 When you know that your kids are just kids who are ready to take in all the lessons you are giving them, your approach towards disciplining them would change significantly.
+Love will be your primary emotion and kindness and respect will be your core disciplinary tools.

 This technique becomes unavoidable in extreme cases.
 If you think that animosity among your kids is at its peak consider separating them for a large part of the day.